zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

    This object is a collection of Period objects, which describe the settlement by month in full detail.

-   Please note the periods are sorted by date.
+   The periods are sorted by date.
 For example, the field may contain an object called ``2018``, which contains a Period object called ``03``.
 The Period object fields are listed below.

    .. parameter:: revenue
       :type: array